purdue-epics-ims/GatherUpWeb-React/README.md

   `npm install -g yarn`

-7. Type in the following command to download all the libraries for the project with npm:
+7. Type in the following command to download all the libraries for the project with yarn:

+  `yarn`

+  or if you are using npm, do this:

   `npm install`

-  or if you are using yarn, do this:

-  `yarn`

-8. Finally, you can run the project with the following command if you are using npm:
+8. Finally, you can run the project with the following command if you are using yarn:

+  `yarn start`

+  or if you are using npm, do this:

   `npm start`

-  or if you are using yarn, do this:

-  `yarn start`

   PROFIT!